mostafa-ehab22/Autonomous-VTOL-Aircraft/README.md

 ```

 > [!NOTE]
-> The Wait State uses Step Functions' `.waitForTaskToken` callback pattern. <br>
+> The Wait State uses Step Functions' `.waitForTaskToken` callback pattern.
+>
-> The task token is embedded in the command sent to the VTOL. <br>
+> The task token is embedded in the command sent to the VTOL.
+>
 > The VTOL acknowledges via ```MQTT → IoT Rule → SendTaskSuccess``` to resume execution.

 ## 🌉 Integration: How Onboard Meets Cloud